talemos/OCI_SRE_Bootcamp/README.md

 You can create a "fake" error on the Health Check and the policy is going to route the request to the next available region.

 ## CONCLUSION
 Thanks for completing this lab, hope you learned about traffic management and how to make your solutions more reliable and scalable in the cloud.
-Another great vantage of this type of Architecture is the downtime for patching the infrastructure, you can take an entire region out and still be available for your customers.
+Another great advantage of this multi-region resiliency is the downtime for patching the infrastructure, you can take an entire region out and still be available for your customers.